 PART 9.
-SEMINARS AND CONFERENCES (S&C) CHAPTER 1.
-DEFINITIONS
+SEMINARS AND CONFERENCES (S&C)

-- 1.1 Seminars & Conferences is the Key Area of ELSA that aims to provide law students and young lawyers with learning experience, interaction with professionals and new social and cultural environments by means of passive learning, preparing them for future responsibilities as members of society. - 1.2 A Seminars & Conferences event is an event where participants acquire knowledge by means of passive learning through a lecture, a panel discussion, a seminar, a conference, a law school, a Study Visit, an Institutional Visit, a delegation, a webinar or any other activity falling under the scope of the definition from Article 1.1 of this Chapter.
+- 1.1.
+Seminars and Conferences is the Key Area of ELSA that primarily aims to contribute to mutual understanding and legal education of law students and young lawyers by organising projects that focus on cultural exchange, developing cooperation and personal contacts, and legal knowledge. - 1.2 Seminars and Conferences projects are projects where participants acquire knowledge and skills through lectures, panel discussions, seminars, conferences, Study Visits, Institutional Visits, webinars, delegations, law schools or any other activities falling under the scope of the definition from art.
+1.1 of this Chapter.

-- 1.1 ELSA International shall: - a.
-Produce and make available to National Groups tools necessary for the Seminars & Conferences area, annually revise them and, if necessary, update them; - b.
-Annually evaluate the Flagship Projects of ELSA falling under the area of Seminars & Conferences and share the outcome with National Groups. - 1.2 National Groups shall: - a.
-Support and promote Seminars & Conferences events organised by ELSA International; - b.
-Ensure that Local Groups submit requested information regarding Seminars & Conferences events to ELSA International.
+- 1.1 ELSA International shall: - a. produce and make available to National Groups tools necessary for the Seminars & Conferences area, annually revise them and, if necessary, update them; - b. annually evaluate the Flagship Projects of ELSA falling under the area of Seminars & Conferences and share the outcome with National Groups. - 1.2 National Groups shall: - a. support and promote Seminars & Conferences events organised or coordinated by ELSA International; - b. ensure that Local Groups submit requested information regarding Seminars & Conferences events to ELSA International.